martinvonz/jj/docs/branches.md

 automatically move when revisions are rewritten (e.g. by `jj rebase`).
 You can pass a branch's name to commands that want a revision as argument.
 For example, `jj co main` will check out the revision pointed to by the "main" branch.
-Use `jj branches` to list branches and `jj branch` to create, move, or delete branches.
+Use `jj branch list` to list branches and `jj branch` to create, move, or delete branches.
 There is currently no concept of an active/current/checked-out branch.